We are open for extended overnight care on most days. Please see our detailed hours below:

 Veterinary Assistant

-Alfonso S is a dedicated veterinary assistant with a strong academic foundation and a deep-rooted passion for animal care.
+Alfonso is a dedicated veterinary assistant with a strong academic foundation and a deep-rooted passion for animal care.
 Originally from Durango, Mexico, Alfonso’s journey in veterinary medicine began at an early age, inspired by the meaningful bond between humans and animals.

 Surrounded by pets and farm animals throughout his childhood, he developed a profound sense of responsibility to care for them — a calling that ultimately led him to pursue a career in veterinary medicine.